Guilherme-GR/dataminer-docs-connectors/connector/doc/TDF_Helios_Database.md

 }
 ```

-The properties that can be updated with this feature are limited to the following:
+Since <ins>version 1.0.5.3</ins>, the properties that can be updated with this feature are limited to the following:

 | Views | Services | Elements |
 |-----------|--------------|--------------|